kgh-code/dpiprobe-rest/README.md

 ## Improvements

+* using mongo for ease of use and also the raw signal data is 'throw away', the Dpitreatedsignals and the Dpibase should probably be in a transactional SQL DB if needed
 * There should be a check to see how often a device sends data IE average = 6 (every 10 mins) x 24, if you dont receive on average this number of signals in a day, then alert.
 * I assume the raw signal data has been validated upstream.
 * The consumer should poll for updates of raw signal data every now and then.